runhermes/hermes/docs/installation/webhook_secret.md

 ## Generating a Webhook secret

 If the `HERMES_WEBHOOK_SECRET` is not set, then Hermes will generate a webhook secret on startup.
-You will need to copy this secret and use to [configure your webhooks](./configure-webhooks.md).
+You will need to copy this secret and use it to [configure your webhooks](./configure-webhooks.md).